-The District's combined fund balances as of the end of the fiscal year ended June 30, 2021, were \$2,142,071, an increase of \$242,517 from the prior year.
+The District's combined fund balances as of the end of the fiscal year ended June 30, 2022, were \$2,350,267, an increase of \$208,196 from the prior year.

-The general fund's fund balance increased by \$35,798 due to property tax revenues and a transfer from the capital projects fund being greater than service operations expenditures.
+The general fund's fund balance increased by \$48,444 due to property tax revenues being greater than service operations expenditures.

-The debt service fund's fund balance increased by \$251,575, primarily due to property tax revenues generated being greater than bond principal and interest requirements, and due to rebates received from the City and proceeds received from the sale of bonds.
+The debt service fund's fund balance increased by \$214,906, primarily due to property tax revenues generated being greater than bond principal and interest requirements, and due to proceeds received from the sale of the Series 2021 road bonds.

-The capital projects fund's fund balance decreased by \$44,856.
-This net decrease was primarily due to capital outlay expenditures, repayment of the Series 2019 bond anticipation note and debt issuance costs exceeding proceeds received from the sale of the Series 2020 bonds.
+The capital projects fund's fund balance decreased by \$55,154.
+This net decrease was primarily due to capital outlay expenditures and debt issuance costs exceeding proceeds received from the sale of the Series 2021 road bonds.